Lehrter-Lab/CGEM/README.md

 ```
 Requires the following libraries: pylib, f90nml, FileInput

-This is not 'directory friendly' yet.
-The grid file needs to be in the current working directory(CWD), as does cgem.nml.
+The grid file hgrid.gr3 needs to be in the current working directory(CWD), as does cgem.nml.
 Output is also written to CWD.

+# Thank you!
+*This work is funded by the National Oceanic and Atmospheric Administration's RESTORE Science Program under award NA19NOS4510194.*